collective/Products.PloneSoftwareCenter/README.rst

 ============

-``Products.PloneSoftwareCenter`` is a Plone add-on that keeps track of software projects, software releases, and other related information in Plone via Plone content types.
+``Products.PloneSoftwareCenter`` is a Plone add-on that keeps track of software projects, software releases, and other related information in Plone as Plone content.
 It was originally created to power the `downloads section of plone.org`_.

 Features